January 28, 2021

 As part of its new rule, the FERC developed an XBRL taxonomy, or system of classification, to ensure that energy companies apply XBRL tags in the same way to all of the applicable regulatory forms.
 The final taxonomy was issued in July of 2020, and an update will be released in April of 2021.
-The first regulatory filings to use the XBRL standard will be Form 3-Q by November 29, 2021, Form 1 (Electric) and Form 2 (Gas) by April 18, 2022, and Form 60 (Service Company) by May 1, 2022.
+The FERC’s mandate to use the XBRL format is December 31, 2021 for major electric utilities and natural gas companies, non-major public utilities, and non-major natural gas companies.

 Three XBRL Options and Our Recommendation

 Utilities running SAP have a choice between building their own tool, outsourcing the tagging to an external vendor or using a third-party XBRL software solution.